How could email marketing still be effective at the ripe old age of 57?

 3. Keep monetizing your email content

-Use segmentation, stories, and specificity to write email copy that makes the One Reader feel like you’re face to face solving their need.
-Boost both clickthrough and conversion rates, prompt them to open the email and take action with relevant messaging.
+Use segmentation, stories, and specificity to write email copy that makes the one reader imagine you’re face-to-face solving their need.
+Relevant messaging boosts clickthrough and conversion rates.

 Marketers have found a 760% increase in email revenue from segmented campaigns.

 Personalized emails are effective at selling when sent at a consistent cadence.
-Using an email sequence to “drip” emails to your subscribers over a few days or weeks turns those interested leads into nurtured customers.
-First, determine your intent then create a dynamic workflow that delivers based on time or triggers.
+An email “drip” campaign to your subscribers over a few days or weeks turns those interested subscribers into nurtured customers.
+First, determine your intent and create a dynamic workflow based on time or triggers.

 Time-based mail Sequence

 Predetermined time intervals are sent on specific days.

 Emails are delivered based on subscribers’ actions (trigger points), whether it’s clicking a button/checking out a landing page.

 Determine what’s appropriate for your sequence.
 Welcome campaigns are time-based but using triggers is possible.
 Abandon cart emails are triggered.

 Lifecycle emails save time with personalized timed or triggered email templates.
 Email campaigns are easier to sell your products because they hinge on the details that make your brand’s story relevant to your one reader’s life.
 Send the right offer with the right message to your subscribers using the insights from your research.
 Target them with exclusive valuable content that motivates them to purchase your CBD product.

 One of the emails can highlight the USP for your product.